Feb 9th, 2020

 With the mobile market becoming more and more saturated with new networks popping up, some of these operators are trying to differentiate themselves by offering other perks.

 Inclusive entertainment subscriptions are one type of perk being offered to customers.
-EE for example provide access to the BT sport app and Apple Music – saving customers cash on two premium subscription services.
+EE for example provides access to the BT Sport app and Apple Music – saving customers cash on two premium subscription services.
 Unfortunately, there is nothing currently offered to Sky Mobile customers.

 Free data streaming is another perk offered by some networks, we recommend Three’s Go Binge proposition.
 This gives unlimited streaming on popular apps such as Netflix.
 Again, this is something not offered by Sky Mobile.

 These perks aren’t common among the cheaper virtual networks such as Sky Mobile, this is to be able to offer the competitive pricing that they do.